UKCloud/documentation/articles/cloud-storage/cs-ref-pricing.md

 ## Service scope

-For information about what is and isn't included in the UKCloud for VMware service, as well as UKCloud and customer responsibilities, see the [*UKCloud for VMware Service Scope*](vmw-sco.md).
+For information about what is and isn't included in the Cloud Storage service, as well as UKCloud and customer responsibilities, see the [*Cloud Storage Service Scope*](cs-sco.md).

 ## Feedback